The Seven Deadly Hair Care Sins

 Product misuse is not a little sin, using too much, using it in the wrong place, not knowing how to use it, afraid it will make your hair dirty so you don’t use it.

 All products are formulated for specific uses and hair types.
-When a stylists gives you the breakdown on what products they are using and how to use them, be sure to listen and ask any questions you might have.
+When a stylist gives you the breakdown on what products they are using and how to use them, be sure to listen and ask any questions you might have.
 Think of it this way; if the stylist needs the products to get your hair to look great, you are going to need them too!

 If you’re convinced products just make your hair dirty, you may be using the wrong product or more product than you need.
 Gels, mousses and other products when used right, will actually act as a barrier to help protect the hair from irons and other heating tools.